 - Salt and pepper, to taste

-- Combine 2 tablespoons olive oil, garlic, lemon juice, oregano, and two thirds of the rosemary in a small bowl.
+- Combine 2 tablespoons olive oil, garlic, lemon juice, oregano, and 2/3 of the rosemary in a small bowl.
 Stir and set aside.

-- Combine butternut squash, 1 tablespoon olive oil, and parmesan cheese in a bowl, season with salt and pepper and toss until evently coated.
+- Combine butternut squash, 1 tablespoon olive oil, and parmesan cheese in a bowl, season with salt and pepper, and toss until evenly coated.
 Set aside.

 - Place split breasts in a cast iron skillet, arranging as best you can not to overlap or overcrowd.
 Season liberally with salt and pepper.